Contradictive-Games/RGS-CGConsole/README.md

 ### Allow a class to Execute Commands

-Any time you want to use the `ConsoleCmd` attribute, for it to work properly, you must implement the `ICommandProvider` interface.
+Any time you want to use the `ConsoleCmd` attribute, it is best to implement the `ICommandProvider` interface which looks like:

 ```csharp
 public interface ICommandProvider